 |1y Target Est||N/A|

 Moody's Investors Service ("Moody's") has completed a periodic review of the ratings of Fresenius SE & Co.
 KGaA and other ratings that are associated with the same analytical unit.
 The review was conducted through a portfolio review in which Moody's reassessed the appropriateness of the ratings in the context of the relevant principal methodology(ies), recent developments, and a comparison of the financial and operating profile to similarly rated peers.
-This publication does not announce a credit rating action and is not an indication of whether or not a credit rating action is likely in the near future.
+Since 1 January 2019, Moody's practice has been to issue a press release following each periodic review to announce its completion.

 Today we'll evaluate Fresenius SE & Co.
 KGaA (ETR:FRE) to determine whether it could have potential as an investment...